Harding Gill Tract, Texas

 Harding Gill Tract is an unincorporated community and census-designated place (CDP) in Hidalgo County, Texas, United States.
 It was first listed as a CDP prior to the 2020 census.

-It is in the northeast part of the county, bordered to the north by Hargill.
+It is in the northeastern part of the county, bordered to the north by Hargill.
 It is 18 mi northeast of Edinburg, the county seat.

+Demographics

+Harding Gill Tract first appeared as a census designated place in the 2020 U.S. census.

+2020 census

+Education

+Part is in the Edinburg Consolidated Independent School District, and part is in the Monte Alto Independent School District.

+All of the Edinburg CISD portion is zoned to Hargill Elementary School, and its area middle school is Harwell Middle School.
+The ECISD portion of Harding Gill Tract is split between Edinburg North High School and Johnny Economedes High School.